tsunrise/sumcheck_multilinear/README.md

 # Sumcheck protocol for Multilinear polynomials
-A python implementation of sumcheck protocol for multilinear polynomials.
+A python implementation of sumcheck protocol for multilinear polynomial and product of multilinear polynomials (PMF).
 Sumcheck protocol is useful in interactive proofs (IP).

 ## Getting Started

-### Represent a multilinear polynomial
+#### Represent a multilinear polynomial

 Each multilinear polynomial is an instance of `MVLinear` class.
 We need to specify the number of variables in the polynomial, the coefficient of each monomial, and the size of the finite field of this polynomial.
 Example: